AskMeAgain/Event-Meshinery/README.md

 ## Advantages

-* This framework lets you structure your code in a really transparent way
+* This framework lets you structure your code in a really transparent way by providing a state store independent api
-* The underlying state store is not needed.
-You can always exchange them (tests run in memory)
+* You can separate the business from the underlying implementation layer
 * This framework is lightweight.
 Checking the inner workings is easy!
+Providing your own custom classes is super easy
 * You can resume a process in case of error and you will start exactly where you left off
 * Fine granular configs for your thread management
 * Processing is done stateless.
 No need to worry about race conditions